RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-by-Step-Creating-a-JSON-REST-Service/Step-5-Show-and-Update-a-Customer.md

 ```
 The result is an individual JSON object with properties for each of the customer records properties.

+> #### @icon-warning Single Record Cursors do not return an Object!
+> In the code above using the business object the code retrieves a single record from the database via a `SELECT` and then implicitly turns the first record into an object on the `.oData` member via the `Load()` method <small>*(as part of wwBusiness)*</small>.
+>
+> If you intend to return an object result and the result comes from Cursor or Table, the result is still **always an array - not an object** even if you are returning a single record!
+>
+>In order to return an object, you have to select a record from the cursor and use `SCATTER NAME` to turn it into an object:
+>
+>  ```foxpro
+>  SELECT * FROM customers WHERE id = "_123"
+> SCATTER NAME loCustomer MEMO  && first record - otherwise use GO or SKIP
+>
+>  *** Return customer record as JSON
+>  RETURN loCustomer
+>  ```

 ### Updating a Customer Record
 To update a customer record we essentially pass in a customer record that has the updated values we need to assign to an existing customer object.

 The sequence is:

 * Capture the updated JSON data
 * Load the customer record that is to be updated
 * Update the individual values
 * Validate and save the updated values

-Here's the method code that handles the update:
+Here's the code that handles an update:

 ```foxpro
 ************************************************************************